Protect your Android against malware and other threats with Avast One

 Most mobile antivirus programs are straightforward to use.
 Just tap the “scan” button and let the app get to work.

 Once you’ve completed your scan, follow the prompts within the user interface to clear up any risks that may have been uncovered.

-If you aren’t using any mobile security programs, or if your chosen anti-malware app couldn’t resolve the issue, there are other methods.
+If you aren’t using an Android mobile security app, or if your chosen anti-malware app couldn’t resolve the issue, there are other methods.
 Here’s how to remove the malware from your Android phone manually:

 Restarting your phone in safe mode prevents all third-party apps from running, including malware.
 Some Android phones will let you reboot in safe mode, while others need a few extra steps to get there.